Test Drive

 Competition of four family dreadnought class vans

-Mid-range station wagons should provide not only space and comfort, but also a lot of luxury.
-Here we meet four rivals from different countries – Hyundai i40, Mazda 6, Opel Insignia and Renault Talisman.
+Mid-size estates should not only offer space and comfort, but also plenty of luxury.
+Here we meet four contenders from different countries - Hyundai i40, Mazda 6, Opel Insignia and Renault Talisman.
 Representatives of the VW concern, who signed up for the first place, deliberately did not participate in the battle.

 Yes, you read that correctly.
 VW Passat will not participate in this test.
 And there is a reason for that.
 In tests of models of middle class estate cars, it is inevitably present and inevitably dominates.
 And so for decades.
 There are no other VW products like Skoda Great where everything is still.
 So curiosity can hold you back until the end of the article.

-A wide variety of groups from all over the world participate in this comparative test - Hyundai i40 Kombi, Mazda 6 Sport Kombi, Opel Insignia Sports Tourer and Renault Talisman Grandtour.
-All of them are equipped with 165 hp petrol engines, with the exception of the Renault model.
-Also available in 150 and 200 HP versions.
-This includes the TCe 200 version, which, unlike the others (using manual transmissions), is equipped with an EDC dual-clutch gearbox.
-Perhaps for this reason, the French car was the most expensive in the test, with a base price (in Bulgaria) of BGN 57.
-With the addition of a four-wheel steering system and adaptive dampers, the price reaches BGN 590.
-At the “Exclusive” trim level, the younger of the two, in which the Hyundai i60 received adaptive shock absorbers and headlights (still xenon), the price is not much lower and reaches 580 leva. with this one, it goes through bumps not without some thud – a tendency that intensifies when the car is loaded.
-At the same time, turns are not among its strengths, and the body tilt is significant.
-Of course, this is not a car for lovers of dynamic performance, the indifferent and synthetic feedback of the steering contributes to this impression.
+This comparison test includes a variety of groups from around the world – Hyundai i40 Kombi, Mazda 6 Sport Kombi, Opel Insignia Sports Tourer and Renault Talisman Grandtour.
+All of them are equipped with 165 hp petrol engines, except for the Renault model.
+Also available in 150 and 200 hp versions.
+This includes the TCe 200 version, which, unlike the others (which use manual transmissions), is equipped with a dual-clutch EDC gearbox.
+Perhaps for this reason, the French car turned out to be the most expensive in the test with a base price (in Bulgaria) of 57 leva.
+With the addition of four-wheel steering and adaptive shock absorbers, the price reaches 590 leva.
+At the Exclusive level, the younger of the two, in which the Hyundai i60 received adaptive shock absorbers and headlights (still xenon), the price is not much lower and reaches 580 leva. with such, it passes through unevenness not without some knocking - a tendency that intensifies when the car is loaded.
+At the same time, turns are not among its strong points, and the body tilt is significant.
+Of course, this is not a car for lovers of dynamic characteristics, this impression is contributed by the indifferent and synthetic feedback of the steering.

 The engine isn't particularly passionate either.
 It is part of a new generation of Hyundai engines, dubbed Nu, which, in the spirit of the old days, tries to compete without turbocharging.
 However, modern technologies have provided the unit with direct injection, a variable valve timing system and a variable intake manifold.
 It shows mediocre talent in the i40, and is average in terms of power distribution, balanced performance and noise level.
 And above all, it consumes more fuel than the competition.